Vector-Hector/aktivisti/README.md

 $ cp -n .env.dist .env
 ```

-You can also define and overwrite variables directly as env var like `APP_VARIABLE=foo npm run serve`
+You can also define and overwrite variables directly as env var like `APP_VARIABLE=foo npm run dev`

 ⚠️ We are only parsing variables prefixed with `APP_`
 ⚠️ Quasar will replace all references to process.env with the actual substitute, so all variables that are referenced in the code **need** to be